samy103/Assignment_OdomLab/README.md

 Hello,

-The given tasks have been implemented using R (R studio).
+The given tasks have been executed using R (R studio).

 Code Files :
 1. "script.R" - contains code used to complete the task with detailed explanation and comments.